If you don’t have loyal customers, you won’t have a business for very long.

 If you’re going to offer rewards to loyal customers in order to build greater loyalty and generate more sales, you obviously need the customer to know about the reward offer, right?

-Well, texting reaches 95% of the intended audience.
+Well, texting reaches as much as 98% of the intended audience.

 By the simplest standard imaginable—does my recipient actually see my message?—texting is a clear and obvious winner.

 Unsurprisingly, communication channels that are more effective in general are also going to be better on a person-to-person basis.
 Texting will help you reach the vast majority of your list.
 But it will also make it easier for you to develop a better understanding of individual customers.
 Unlike other marketing channels, such as direct male or social media posting or advertising, which rely on broadcasting a message to a somewhat unknown audience, you know exactly who you’re reaching with every text message.

 What this means is that you can get highly customizable in how you approach text-based marketing.
 You can even use texting as a way to have conversations with your prospects.

 Here are a few basic examples of how you can do that.